How Ingredient Brands Fuel Growth?

 Ingredient branding, as the name suggests, is the strategy of both borrowing from and lending to the cachet of an end product by positioning your brand as one of the essential components that makes it worth purchasing.

-It can protect or grow market share, particularly during tough economic times, by developing an emotional bond between the brand and formerly unaware end-product consumers, opening up growth opportunities in new products, channels, and markets.
+Ingredient brands can protect or grow market share, particularly during uncertain economic times, by enhancing the emotional bond between the brand and consumers, opening up growth opportunities in new products, channels, and markets.

 It can also create a win/win situation with end-product manufacturers.
 In the near-term, communicating the unique benefits the ingredient offers will differentiate the end product and help both businesses grab market share.
-And long-term, creating consumer understanding of the value the ingredient creates can allow the manufacturer to command a premium price for the end product.
-For example, 66% of company executives will not buy a computer without Intel inside.
-Those who will accept computers containing processors manufactured by AMD – Intel’s primary competitor – will demand a discount of several hundred dollars.
+And long-term, creating customer understanding of the value the ingredient adds can help companies command a premium price for the end product.

 One of the best-known examples of ingredient branding is the “Intel Inside” campaign, launched in 1991.
-It has helped fuel almost a 12-fold increase in net income, making the microprocessor a key decision-driver in the PC purchase process.
+It helped fuel a 12-fold increase in net income, making the microprocessor a key decision-driver in the PC purchase process.
 The campaign involved an $800 million in investment in 1999 alone.
-But the strategy goes beyond just spending marketing dollars to drive awareness.
+But the strategy went way beyond just spending marketing dollars to drive awareness.

 Three key principals guide the implementation of successful ingredient branding programs.
 Education and awareness are just a portion of the considerations behind them.

 Principal #1: It’s a Lot Like Building a Brand from Scratch